imbolc/async_django_session/README.md

 session["foo"] = "bar"
 print(session["foo"])
 ```
-To save session into database you should explicitly call its `save` method.
+To sync session with database you should explicitly call its `save` method.
 It
-won't make unnecessary db call if the session wasn't changed.
-The boolean value
+won't make unnecessary db call if the session wasn't changed (the boolean value
-it returns is intend to indicate if it's the case:
+it returns is intend to indicate if it was the case).
 ```python
 saved = await session.save()
 ```